kundank78/Rate-Limiter/README.md

 ==========

 This package offers a Go implementation of Rate Limit Token Bucket and Sliding Window algorithms.
-It also includes support for a Redis-backed sliding window approach, utilizing the sorted sets data structure for distributed rate limiting.
+It also supports a Redis-backed sliding window approach, utilizing the sorted sets data structure for distributed rate limiting.
----

 ### Usage